The 10 Worst Detroit Suburbs

 • High rate of uninsured families

-Additionally, we limited the analysis to places that have over 2,000 people.
+We also limited the analysis to places with over 2,000 people.
 This left us with a grand total of 75 suburbs to evaluate around Detroit.

-Editor’s Note: This article is an opinion based on facts and is meant as infotainment.
-Don’t freak out we updated this article for 2023.
-This is our tenth time ranking the worst suburbs around Detroit.
+We updated this article for 2025, which reflects our tenth time ranking the worst suburbs around Detroit.

 Well there you have it — the worst of the ‘burbs surrounding Detroit with River Rouge casting itself ahead of the pack.